A story of what it means to be human

-Mitch has always had too many passions and not enough time (a text book multipod).
-Mitch is a certified Yoga teacher, runs a DJ business on the side, plays the guitar & drums, daily meditation junkie, fashion tragic, running addict, pasta enthusiast, tattoo lover, writer and socialite.
+In his spare time, Mitch is a DJ, certified yoga teacher, boxer, meditation junkie, fashion tragic, pasta enthusiast, tattoo lover, writer and socialite.
 Family & friends are the most important thing in his life.
-Described by many as an overachiever, Mitch has reached the heights of several fields.
-He has keynoted many events, is an honour roll recipient at Sydney University for academic success, received several industry marketing awards for his work at Microsoft, built a stable portfolio of property investments, visited more than 20 countries to-date, represented Sydney in squash, and completed the NY marathon.
+He has visited more than 20 countries to-date, represented Sydney in squash, and completed the NY marathon.
 His proudest achievement is doing a handstand whilst beat boxing in front of Cara Delevingne in Brooklyn NY at 3am in front of a hot dog stand.